AaronCC/The_Crucible_Build/README.md

 -- KNOWN BUGS / MISSING FEATURES --

-'X'ing out of the window doesn't work (hit escape)

 Enemies may occasionally move into one another

 Resizing the game window in menus causes scaling issues in-game (resize again to solve)